chef/chef-web-docs/chef_master/source/ctl_chef_client.rst

    The frequency (in seconds) at which Chef Infra Client runs.
 When running Chef Infra Client at intervals, apply ``--splay`` and ``--interval`` values before a Chef Infra Client run.
 Default value: ``1800``.

 ``-j PATH``, ``--json-attributes PATH``
    The path to a file that contains JSON data.
 Used to setup the first client run.
-For all the future runs with option -i the attributes are expected to be persisted in the chef-server.
+The attributes will persist on the Chef Infra Server for all future runs with option ``-j``.

    **Run-lists**